Roaring Twenties Fast

 A “Daniel Fast” is eating only fruits, vegetables, and whole grains for a period of time.

-A “Juice Fast” is only doing juices or liquids for a period of time.
+A “Juice Fast” is only doing juices, bone broth or liquids for a period of time.

-An entertainment fast is going without entertainment for a period of time.
+A media fast is going without news media, social media, or digital entertainment for a period of time.

 A social media fast is going without social media for a period of time.